15 Ways To Get Out & Have Fun For Free (Or Just A Few Dollars)

 - Tantra (a body-mind practice for increasing joy and intimacy)

-- Consciousness-Awareness-Training (CAT) (adaptive inner work)
+- Perspective Alchemy (adaptive inner work)

 This is just the tip of the massive well of classes you can take.
 Just taking one free introductory class per week can make a radical difference in your feelings of excitement, enthusiasm, inspiration and enjoyment from moment to moment.
 And, with so many classes to choose from, you might be able to find a new class for every week of the year.